All Episodes

 And remember, I'm talking about the worth of the homes, guys, total.

-Leaving more than one million people displaced in Lebanon, a population of 5.8 million.
+Leaving more than 1 million people displaced in Lebanon, a population of 5.8 million.

-All right, and then we got uh Nav Singdoor IRL streaming south beat because the Shiniko has been showing Matt Love to you.
+And then we got Nav saying do IRL stream in South Beach because the Shaniqua has been showing Matt love to you.

 Yeah, that's funny.

-Um Rai says, I don't know, I need that either have experience in law enforcement or I need a bachelor's that for education requirement by only associate degree and currently taking Spanish courses as well.
+Have experience in law enforcement or need a bachelor's that for education requirement, but I only associate degree and currently taking Spanish courses with.

-Yeah, you're gonna need to know Spanish to be in a border patrol.
+Yeah, you're going to need to know Spanish to be in a border patrol.

-What uh what to would you do as a CS major?
+What would you do as a CS major?

 What do you mean, CS?